Village of the Damned (1995 film): Reception

 In addition to being a failure at the box office, the film received negative critical response.
-Based on 37 reviews collected by Rotten Tomatoes, Village of the Damned holds a 30% approval rating from critics, with an average score of 4.1 out of 10.
+Based on 39 reviews collected by Rotten Tomatoes, Village of the Damned holds a 28% approval rating from critics, with an average score of 4 out of 10.
+On Metacritic the film has a weighted average score of 41 out of 100 based on 14 critics, indicating "mixed or average" reviews.
 In 1996, the film was nominated at the 16th Golden Raspberry Awards for Worst Prequel, Remake, Rip-off or Sequel but lost to The Scarlet Letter.